Kairotic/liveloom/paper/paper.md

 software engineering is an ongoing problem.

-As a relatively new interdisciplinary practice, live coding offers an opportunity to build a gender diverse culture.
-Gender diversity is a core topic across live coding research and practice [@Armitage2018].
+As a relatively new interdisciplinary practice, live coding offers an opportunity to build a gender diverse culture, and this opportunity is a core topic across live coding research and practice [@Armitage2018].
 Turkle and Papert related gender to the plurality of relationships between coder and program observed in children,